wootencl/react-selectable-fast/README.md

 ## Usage

 Package exports 4 entities `{ SelectableGroup, createSelectable, SelectAll, DeselectAll }`.
-To make other components selectable wrap them using HoF `createSelectable` and put a list of them under `SelectableGroup`.
+To make other components selectable wrap them using HoC `createSelectable`, add passed `selectableRef` prop to the target node and put a list of seletable items under `SelectableGroup`.

 ```js
 import React, { Component } from 'react'